- First Name

 - Can only comment on the historical context.

 - About Me

 My research interests focuses on the creation, display and reception of Italian art at mid-century (ca. 1930s-1950s).
 In particular, I look at Italian sculpture’s relationship to a development of a post-war modern European sculptural aesthetic and how larger geo-poiltical shifts shaded aesthetics, exhibition design and art critical choices.
-I am currently writing a monograph on the Italian sculptor Marino Marini from Fascism to the Cold War.

 - Recent Publications